dhbalaji/docusauras-dhbalaji-blog/src/pages/quotes/index.md

 Leadership = Influence

-Who are the key influencers?

 Lead with questions rather than statements

-When you get inspired, leverage it to the hilt
+When you get inspired, leverage it to the hilt.

 Sales vs Finance: it's a lot harder to make it than it is to count it.